pizug/cpi-groovy-examples/README.md

-# Groovy Script Examples for CPI
+# Groovy Script Examples for SAP Cloud Integration

-Groovy scripting is an integral and important feature of SAP Cloud Platform Integration(CPI)
+Groovy scripting is an integral and important feature of SAP Cloud Integration (CPI)

 The goals of this repository are: